8bitAndy/8bitAndy/README.md

 <!-- Profile details -->

 ### About me
-I'm a Software Engineering student at Edith Cowan University, I love developing software solutions for problems of any kind!
+I'm a Software Developer Intern and a Software Engineering student at Edith Cowan University, I love developing software solutions for problems of any kind!
 <br/>

 ### :zap: My languages